Skip to main content

 Signal flow Signal flow

-Sig_path processing block sits between the inputs and the main block.
-Sig_path has 2 analog inputs called level1 and level2, and 2 digital inputs, in1 and in2.
+The signal path processing block is positioned between the inputs and the main block.
+It processes 2 analog inputs (level1 and level2) and 2 digital inputs (in1 and in2).

-• sig_path parameter - an integer value selecting the wanted scheme
+• sig_path parameter - an integer value selecting the desired scheme

 • level1 - value of the first analog input